deta/space-docs/src/pages/blog/space-os.md

 description: "A new operating system for the web"
 ---

 Today is one of the most exciting moments in Deta’s journey, to date.
 We are unveiling the Alpha of **Space OS** — a new operating system for the web.

-It’s designed to make computing on the internet more personal, powerful, and fun.
-To contextualize why this is so exciting, I’d like to jump back to Deta’s origins.
+Space OS is designed to make computing on the internet more personal, powerful, and fun.
+To contextualize why this is so exciting, let's jump jump back to Deta’s origins.

 ## A Short History of Deta